Home Food History What is Apple Pandowdy?

 There were recipes that placed apples between layers of dough and others that interrupted the baking to break up the dough and mix it into the apples before baking some more.
 Here is a vintage recipe for apple pandowdy.

-Santoku Knife: What is It Used For?
+Santoku Knife: What is it Used For?
+(Pros, Cons & Cost

 You May Be Interested in These Articles